 Your eyesight isn’t something you want to take for granted.
-As we grow older, we face the possibility of being diagnosed with Age-Related Macular Degeneration, which is a leading cause of vision loss in people 50 and older.
-February is Age-Related Macular Degeneration (AMD) Awareness Month and Bausch + Lomb is partnering with Prevent Blindness® to motivate YOU to join in the fight to help preserve your sight.
-I’m excited to be asked to collaborate with Bausch + Lomb in this effort as an AMD Awareness Ambassador.
+We all face the possibility of being diagnosed with Age-Related Macular Degeneration, which is a leading cause of vision loss in people 50 and older.
+February is Age-Related Macular Degeneration (AMD) Awareness Month.
+Bausch + Lomb partnered with Prevent Blindness® to help older people preserve their sight.

 My mother began developing macular degeneration in her eighties, so now it’s always on my mind.